belangeo/pyo/documentation/source/compiling.rst

 Installation
 ---------------

-Once built, you can install the created wheel file in your python distribution with pip:
+Once built, you can install the created wheel file in your Python distribution with pip:

 .. code-block:: bash

     python -m pip install --user dist/<YOUR_WHEEL_FILE.whl>

-With the `--user` flag, pyo will be installed in the user's site-packages, otherwise pyo will be installed system-wide.
+With the ``--user`` flag, pyo will be installed in the user's site-packages; otherwise, pyo will be installed system-wide.

 Debian & Ubuntu (apt-get)
 -------------------------

-Under Debian & Ubuntu you can type the following commands to get pyo up and running.
+Under Debian & Ubuntu, you can type the following commands to get pyo up and running.

 For Python 3.9 and higher
 *************************

 .. code-block:: bash

-    # For python 3.11
+    # For Python 3.11
     sudo apt-get install libjack-jackd2-dev libportmidi-dev portaudio19-dev liblo-dev libsndfile-dev sudo apt-get install python3-dev python3-tk python3-pil.imagetk python3-pip
     python3 -m pip install build